 Students and parents can review FERPA rules and regulations from the Office of the Registrar on the FERPA and Records Privacy page.
 These records include Financial Aid, Student Bill, Grades, schedules, etc. A full list is available from OneStop on the Delegated Access page.

 The University reserves the right to deny requests for any and all student information to all third parties, including parents.
-Therefore, an Accommodation Coordinator may not share all conversations shared between them and your student.
+Therefore, an Access Coordinator may not share all conversations shared between them and your student.

 In high school, parents were a part of the IEP/504/transition meetings and students rarely had a voice or were asked to participate.